facebook/react/packages/react-devtools-core/README.md

 * `useHttps: boolean` (defaults to `false`) - Websocked should use a secure protocol (wss).
 * `websocket: Websocket` - Custom websocket to use.
 Overrides `host` and `port` settings if provided.
 * `resolveRNStyle: (style: number) => ?Object` - Used by the React Native style plug-in.
+* `retryConnectionDelay: number` (defaults to `2000`) - Milliseconds delay to wait between retrying a failed Websocket connection.
 * `isAppActive: () => boolean` - If provided, DevTools will poll this method and wait until it returns true before connecting to React.

 ## `react-devtools-core/standalone`